11 Best Hikes in Killarney Provincial Park, ON

 The Crack

-The Crack is Killarney's premier hike, showcasing the area's white rock mountains and offers an amazing view of the inland lakes.
+The Crack is Killarney's premier hike, showcasing the area's white rock mountains and offering an amazing view of the inland lakes.
 In the fall, when the leaves change color, this hike is one of the best in all of Ontario.

 But the reward does not come easy.
 The Crack is so named for a crack in the mountains, where huge rocks have tumbled down the upper portion of the hike, creating a tough scramble over boulders that requires the use of both hands and feet.